 - Combine the water, sugar, orange juice, orange blossom water, and orange rind in a small saucepan.
 Cook over low heat on the stove until the mixture comes to a boil.

 - Add the buttermilk and stir to combine.
-Place mixture in the refrigerator, covered, overnight to chill.
+Place the mixture in the refrigerator, covered, overnight to chill.

 Licking your lips for more ice cream recipes?
 Check out the rest of the Ice Cream Sundays Series: